Biology 101 - Elements of Biology » Spring 2020 » Treatment Resistant STI Quiz

 Exceptionally large babies increase a mother's mortality risk when giving birth and exceptionally small babies tend to die at birth or shortly afterward.
 For these reasons, birth weight in human babies is generally:

-B. not a heritable trait.
+A. not a heritable trait.

 C. subject to directional selection.

-E. subject to disruptive selection.
+D. subject to stabilizing selection.

 Question #17